 Shkembe Chorba (tripe soup)

-Shkembe Chorba is a soup made with chopped pork, beef, or lamb tripe, spiced with sweet paprika, and sometimes with a bit of milk.
-It is served with, mashed garlic, vinegar, oil, and salt, which you add according to taste.
+Shkembe Chorba is a soup made with chopped pork, beef, lamb tripe, spiced with sweet paprika, and sometimes with milk.
+It is served with mashed garlic, vinegar, oil, and salt, which you add according to taste.

 Tarator (yogurt and cucumber soup)